 Candidates for retention, tenure, and promotion are responsible for providing the Committee with an up-to-date Working Personnel Action File (WPAF) by the closing date as determined by the University RTP Deadline Calendar.
 The WPAF consists of a candidate's curriculum vitae, copies of all previous reviews and an indexed set of supplementary materials that represent the candidate's accomplishments in teaching effectiveness, professional achievement and growth, and contributions to campus and community.
+Where appropriate, candidates should include evidence of their contribution (e.g., email accepting poster; copy of conference program; letter from third party documenting activity, etc.) beyond mere description.
+Specific details regarding supplemental materials are included in subsequent sections.
 The candidate has primary responsibility for the correct, error-free and sequential organization of the WPAF.
 It is the responsibility of the departmental RTP committee to ensure that the candidate is aware of and has access to information and consultation necessary to achieve a suitable WPAF.

-Candidates for retention, tenure, and promotion should include in the WPAF a selfstatement in each of the areas of teaching effectiveness, professional achievement and growth, and contributions to campus and community that summarizes the candidate's accomplishments.
+Candidates for retention, tenure, and promotion should include in the WPAF a self- statement in each of the areas of teaching effectiveness, professional achievement and growth, and contributions to campus and community that summarizes the candidate's accomplishments.
 These statements should be no more than 750 words each.
 The WPAF should also include a list, by each semester under review, of time spent by WTUs (weighted teaching units).
-The candidate should account for 12 WTUs per semester (This assumes that tenure/tenure track faculty have already received 3 WTUs of the full time 15 WTUs for service to the department and university).
+The candidate should account for 12 WTUs per semester (this assumes that tenure/tenure track faculty have already received 3 WTUs of the full time 15 WTUs for service to the department and university).
 The department RTP committee will provide the candidate with a template for this item.